enku/unittest-fixtures/README.md

 ```

-## The `fixtures` kwarg may be overriden
+## The `fixtures` kwarg may be overridden

 The `fixtures` keyword argument is automatically passed to TestCase methods
 when the test is run.
-The name of the keyword argument can be overriden as
+The name of the keyword argument can be overridden as
 follows:

 ```python